Superalgos/Superalgos/README.md

 Go to the ```Superalgos Desktop App``` folder and double click on ```Superalgos.exe``` (for Windows systems) or ```Superalgos.app``` (for Mac systems).

 The app will load on your default browser.
-You should either [set Chrome as your default browser](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) before executing the file, or simply close the non-Chrome browser, open Chrome and go to http://localhost:1337/.
+You should either [set Chrome as your default browser](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) before executing the file or simply close the non-Chrome browser, open Chrome and go to http://localhost:1337/.

 Also, a Console/Command Line window will open.
 The Console must be open for as long as the app is running.
 Do not close the window or stop the processes running on it.
 You may minimize the Console if your Operating System allows you to do so.